 Figure 8: Index map of DTK 25 sheets The map updating did not include the amendments to unpaved tracks and footpaths, nor did it include forest boundaries, nor were non-existent objects removed, nor were new individual objects added and neither was terrain altered (due to mudslides, quarries, etc).
 In spite of these deficiencies, DTK 25 boasts an extremely accurate height representation of the terrain, high legibility, legibility with high density of displayed information and in general, good positional and height accuracy of all the displayed objects (Figure 9 left).
 All 198 sheets were produced (updated) between 1994 and 1999.
-They are available as sheets (unfolded) or folded to a pocket format.
-They were printed on three different types of paper.
-In digital form, the scans of all the reproduction originals are available at the resolution of 300 dpi.
+They were available as sheets (unfolded) or folded to a pocket format, printed on three different types of paper.
+In digital form, the scans of all the reproduction originals were available at the resolution of 300 dpi.
 Certain elements of the map contents (roads, paths, tracks, contour lines and watercourses) were captured in vector form as generalized cartographic databases (GKB).
+Beginning of 2019 the map in all possible forms was removed from the list of official available topographic data, mostly due to non-updated content.
 In 1999 and 2005, 5 sheets of the updated DTK 25 were produced as prototypes in digital form and in the updated format.
-Nevertheless, the decision to do a regular updating of all the sheets was not made.
+Nevertheless, the decision to do a regular updating of large number of sheets (59) was accepted by the Ministry of Defence in 2017 and in following years DTK 25 might again become the part of official topographic - cartographic system of Slovenia.

-Figure 9: Inserts from the national topographic map DTK 25 (left) and DTK 50 (right) 4.1.3 National Topographic Map 1: 50,000 (DTK 50) National topographic map at 1: 50,000 (DTK 50) is the latest topographic map of the Republic of Slovenia and represents the greatest achievement of Slovenian cartography since independence.
+Figure 9: Inserts from the national topographic map DTK 25 (left) and DTK 50 (right) 5.1.3 National Topographic Map 1: 50,000 (DTK 50) National topographic map at 1: 50,000 (DTK 50) is the latest topographic map of the Republic of Slovenia and represents the greatest achievement of Slovenian cartography since independence.
 The decision to produce DTK 50 was contingent on the inclusion of Slovenia into the Partnership for Peace and the efforts to join the NATO.
-In addition to the scale and the updated contents, the map must fulfill all the NATO standards from the geodetic perspective (WGS 84 datum, projection UTM, $20' \times 12'$ sheet dimensions).
+In addition to the scale and the updated contents, the map must fulfill all the NATO standards from the geodetic perspective (WGS 84 datum, projection UTM, 20'×12' sheet dimensions).
 Given the goal of lowering the costs and ensuring the appropriate quality, TK 50 VGI proved to be the most suitable source.
 Unfortunately, Slovenia only had the printed sheets encumbered by geometric errors.
 For the purpose of producing the map, an original method of combining raster and vector map-making procedures was developed in Slovenia (Figure 9 right).
 In addition to the basic source, the data on amendments were acquired on the basis of the photogrammetric acquisition of stereo pairs of aerial surveys and field surveys, which were limited by the accessibility of the terrain to vehicles.
 Other available topographic databases were also used.
 After cartographic depiction and error and amendments generalization, in the final phase the map was ready for printing in two versions. as a national map (DTK) and a military map (VTK).
 The mathematical basis for the map is the UTM projection and datum WGS 84.
 In order to link to most spatial data in Slovenia, the DTK 50 map was also printed with the rectangular grid of the Gauss-Krueger projection.
 All 58 sheets of the map (Figure 10) were done in the period between 2000 and 2005.
 Raster images of the entire map or individual contents are available to the users.
-In 2006, the restoration of the map sheets began.
+In 2006, the restoration of the map sheets began and besides the raster images of sheets map is available in continuous layer both in raster and vector form.